Hypothyroidism

 Heal your hypothyroidism — permanently.

-Our expert thyroid specialists utilize science-backed treatment plans catered to each individual, to address the root cause of hypothyroidism, instead of just masking the symptoms.
+Our expert thyroid specialists use science-backed treatment plans catered to each individual to address the root cause of hypothyroidism rather than simply masking symptoms.

-Hypothyroidism refers to an underactive thyroid gland which can lead to fatigue, IBS, weight gain, depression, and other symptoms.
+Hypothyroidism refers to an underactive thyroid gland, which can lead to fatigue, IBS, weight gain, depression, and more.

 This endocrine disorder impacts 5% of Americans, with another 5% estimated to be undiagnosed.

-PrimeHealth is an integrative health clinic on W 16th Ave in Lakewood, Colorado — west Denver near scenic Walker-Branch Park.
-Book a free 20-minute consultation, designed for new patients to see if we’re the right fit before committing to a follow-up!
+PrimeHealth is an integrative health clinic on W 16th Ave in Lakewood, Colorado — west Denver, near scenic Walker-Branch Park.
+Book a free 20-minute consultation to see if we’re the right fit!

 • Enlarged thyroid (goiter)